Image of a diver rendered one half Rec 709/one half bare LogC4

 Target color space: video encoding

-Rec 709/2020 is display-based encoding using RGB primaries specified in ITU Recommendation BT.709/2020 and can be directly output to standard HDTV/UHDTV displays without any conversion.
+Rec 709/2020 is a display-based encoding using RGB primaries specified in ITU Recommendation BT.709/2020 and can be directly output to standard HDTV/UHDTV displays without any conversion.

 Image of a landing stage converted to Rec 709

-LogC4 in a Wireless Setup
+LogC4 in a wireless setup

 If you are planning to employ a wireless video setup in your LogC4 signal chain form camera to DIT, carefully check your signal for image artefacts during prep.
 Due to a reduced bandwith over the air you might experience banding artefacts visible in gradients or patches of even colors.